-Chintapandu Charu Recipe (Tamarind Rasam)
+Chintapandu Charu Recipe (Simple Andhra Rasam)

 Chintapandu Charu, also known as Tamarind Rasam, is a comforting and flavorful South Indian dish made using tamarind, spices, and tempered garlic.
 A staple in many Andhra households, this tangy rasam is typically served with hot rice and a simple stir-fry or papad.
 It’s not just tasty—it’s also light on the stomach and perfect for soothing colds, indigestion, or when you want a simple meal.
 This timeless recipe balances spice, tang, and warmth in every spoonful.